skulpt/skulpt/source/GeneralIntro/introduction.rst

 Later chapters will make more suggestions about debugging and other programming practices.

+**Check your understanding**

+.. mchoicemf:: question1_9_1
+   :answer_a: Programming is the process of gradually debugging a program until it does what you want.
+   :answer_b: Programming is creative and debugging is routine.
+   :answer_c: Programming is fun and debugging is work.
+   :answer_d: There is no difference between them.
+   :correct: a
+   :feedback_a: Programming is the writing of the source code and debugging is the process of finding and correcting all the errors within the program until it is correct.
+   :feedback_b: Programming can be creative but it also follows a process and debugging can be creative in how you find the errors.
+   :feedback_c: Some people think that debugging is actually more fun than programming (they usually become good software testers).
+Debugging is much like solving puzzles, which some people think is fun!
+   :feedback_d: You cannot debug without first having a program, meaning that someone had to do the programming first.

+   The difference between programming and debugging is:

 .. index:: formal language, natural language, parse, token